AdguardTeam/AGLint/README.md

 ## Ideas & Questions

-If you have any questions ideas for new features, please open an issue or a discussion.
+If you have any questions or ideas for new features, please open an issue or a discussion.
 We will be happy to discuss it with you.

 ## License